It is something completely natural and yet unfortunately still a taboo topic: menstruation.

 Through my work, I was confronted with the dissatisfaction of young girls and adult women again and again.
-Among them were topics such as vaginal yeast, urinary tract infections or discomfort, which of course also reflected in the sexual partnership.
+Among them were topics such as yeast infections, urinary tract infections or discomfort, which of course also reflected in the sexual partnership.

 What was your motivation and vision at that time?

-The motivation was to find a language for female health, sexuality but also environmental protection and to contribute to it.
+The motivation was to find a language for female health and sexuality but also for environmental protection and how to contribute to it.
 This motivation is still the same today, but the vision went even further.
-Wollke is the first bio-reusable panty liner in the trade which fulfills all the necessary regulations, has received seals, produces fair and is also packed plastic-free.
+Wollke is the first bio-reusable panty liner in the trade which fulfills all the necessary regulations, has received seals, is fairly produced, and is also packed plastic-free.

 Of course, the start-up show “2 Minutes 2 Million” was a great opportunity!
 Through this show, we got a boost and were able to reach many women and girls for this topic.
 The idea of going to this show wasn’t actually mine because I had my practice, the Wollken and was very happy and satisfied.

-From the beginning, it was particularly important to me that the value chain goes from women to women, all in Austria.
-I do not think women want to put children’s hands or oppressed women on their vulva.
+From the beginning, it was particularly important to me that the value chain goes from women to women, all around Austria.
+I do not think women want children’s hands or oppressed women making their period products.
 Therefore, I also reject offers on cheaper productions abroad!
 From women, to women – fair and organic – that’s really important for me.